WebstaurantStore / Food Service Resources / Consumables / Types of Chocolate

 What Does it Mean to Temper Chocolate?

 Tempering chocolate is a method of properly melting, cooling, and then reheating chocolate to stabilize the cocoa butter crystals.
-Ideal for chocolate bars, truffles, dipped confections, or chocolate cake decorations, the tempering process gives chocolate a smooth, glossy appearance with a firm outer shell and crisp snap.
+Ideal for chocolate bars, truffles, dipped confections, or chocolate cake decorations, the tempering process gives the chocolate a smooth, glossy appearance with a firm outer shell and crisp snap.

-What is the Difference Between Tempered and Melted Chocolate?
+What Is the Difference between Tempered and Melted Chocolate?

-Tempered chocoate is the ideal option for dipped and chocolate-covered treats while melted chocolate is a better option when you need to add chocolate to a ganache, pudding, or batter.
+Tempered chocolate is the ideal option for dipped and chocolate-covered treats while melted chocolate is a better option when you need to add chocolate to a ganache, pudding, or batter.
 Products that are coated with melted chocolate won't have the same snap and shine as tempered chocolate.
 Instead, the coating will be dull and have a soft texture that is more susceptible to melting and spoiling.

 How to Properly Store Chocolate

 Store chocolate in a cool, dry place that has a temperature ranging from 60 to 70 degrees Fahrenheit and a humidity level of 50% or lower.
 Chocolate is shelf-stable and does not require refrigeration - it should be stored away from sunlight or artificial light in an air-tight container to keep out moisture and oxygen.
-Light, moisture, and oxygen are all factors that can cause unpleasant flavors to develop as well as chocolate bloom, which is a hazy white coating that forms on the chocolate when improperly stored.
-Chocolate should also be stored away from aromatic foods that might be absorbed by the chocolate.

 Chocolate Brands